henkexbg/gallery-api/README.md

 Headless REST application for serving images and videos.
 No UI is included - it's a pure REST interface allowing navigation of a file tree and accessing media files.
 The backend takes care of scaling images, either to fully custom sizes or predefined image formats.
 Videos are transcoded (with the help of external binaries), and can be retrieved in a streaming fashion via HTTP Range headers.
 All access is behind authentication, and different users and roles can be set up.

 # Purpose
-To be able to easily make your images and videos available to yourself and share with friends and family without having to upload them to a 3rd-party.
+To be able to safely and easily make your images and videos available to yourself and share with friends and family without having to upload them to a 3rd-party.
 This webapp is up and running in a few minutes and can easily be deployed either to a home server or a virtual machine somewhere in some cloud.
 This application is protected by default with basic authentication.
 Different users can be set up who can access different media.
+There is no registration process; the main use case is for somebody to share media with friends and family, and hence users and roles are explicitly curated by the owner.

 There was also a clear intent with separation of concern in excluding any UI from this artifact - the services of this webapp can easily be consumed by any other application (see sample requests/responses below).